Powerful Visible Patterned Events

 That particular hospital didn’t happen.

-The beauty of the Swiss Canton model is that they didn’t need to stop providing world-class care for their people in any of their care sites, but they can provide that care without changing the language issues for any of the care sites.
+The beauty of the Swiss Canton model is that they didn’t need to stop providing world-class care for their people in any of their care sites, but they can provide that care without changing the language issues or priorities for any of the care sites.

 It’s a very practical and well-organized model for running the country without giving up tribal status for any tribe.
 The cantons each got to choose their own language for their settings, and the care sites live peacefully and cooperatively with that reality and approach — with separate cultures for those issues in each setting.